sonusingh-rajput/React-Project-01/README.md

 React Project 1

-Description: This Project is create mini sote for useing API.
+Description: This project is to create a mini store using API.
 API:https://fakestoreapi.com/product